Robbie Grossman Player Props: Rangers vs. Yankees

 Robbie Grossman At The Plate

-- Grossman has a double, two home runs and seven walks while batting .213.
+- Grossman has a double, two home runs and seven walks while hitting .215.

-- Grossman will look to extend his seven-game hitting streak.
-He's batting .353 with one homer in his last games.
+- Grossman will look to extend his eight-game hitting streak.
+He's batting .333 with one homer in his last games.

-- This year, Grossman has posted at least one hit in 11 of 19 games (57.9%), and had multiple hits twice.
+- This year, Grossman has recorded at least one hit in 12 of 20 games (60.0%), and had multiple hits twice.

-- He has gone deep in two of 19 games played this season, and in 2.8% of his plate appearances.
+- He has hit a long ball in two of 20 games played this season, and in 2.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.